awesomephant/united-generations-website/news/how-to-take-care-of-the-old-first-edition.md

 ---
 layout: post
-title: How to take care of the Old first edition
+title: How to take care of the Old presented at RCA2020
 date: 2021-02-08T21:06:39.168Z
 featured_image:
   image: /assets/uploads/old_desktop.jpg